orstavik/JoiComponents/book/chapter4_slot/Problem_DeclarativeResolution.md

 `slotchange` events that have occurred, it should do so only when the complete context is available and only trigger one such event per `<SLOT>` node.

+## Missing initial `slotchange` event in Safari.

+//todo add the test that shows the missing `slotchange` event in Safari.

 ## BatchedPostConstructorCallback to the rescue!

 To summarize and simplify, the problem is that: